American Conference (NCAA): Subsequent moves

-Expansion in men's soccer and women's swimming & diving
+Expansion in men's soccer and women's swimming and diving

-A series of further realignment moves centering on the Sun Belt Conference (SBC) led to The American's men's soccer league expanding earlier than planned.
-This sequence began in November 2021 when James Madison announced its departure from the Colonial Athletic Association (CAA) to join the SBC in 2023.
+A series of further realignment moves centering on the Sun Belt Conference (SBC) led to the American's men's soccer league expanding earlier than planned.
+This sequence began in November 2021 when James Madison announced its departure from the Colonial Athletic Association (CAA; since renamed the Coastal Athletic Association) to join the SBC in 2023.
 The CAA responded by invoking a provision of its bylaws to ban JMU from further conference championship events.
 The SBC responded by pushing JMU's entry forward to 2022.

-Soon after this, the other three C-USA members set to move to the SBC in 2023 (Marshall, Old Dominion, and Southern Miss, with Marshall and ODU sponsoring men's soccer) announced that they would instead leave in 2022.
-Following a brief legal dispute, C-USA and the three schools reached a settlement that allowed those schools to join the SBC in 2022.
+Soon after this, the other three CUSA members set to move to the SBC in 2023 (Marshall, Old Dominion, and Southern Miss, with Marshall and ODU sponsoring men's soccer) announced that they would instead leave in 2022.
+Following a brief legal dispute, CUSA and the three schools reached a settlement that allowed those schools to join the SBC in 2022.
 With three men's soccer schools now joining in 2022 instead of 2023, the SBC announced it would reinstate men's soccer at that time.
-The new full members were joined by three full SBC member and three new associate members.
-Coastal Carolina, played the 2021 season in C-USA.
-The other two full SBC members, Georgia Southern and Georgia State played the MAC.
-The new associates were Kentucky and South Carolina, which had been single-sport C-USA members since 2005; and West Virginia, which had previously announced that it would move men's soccer from the Mid-American Conference to C-USA in 2022.
+The new full members were joined by three full SBC members and three new associate members.
+Coastal Carolina played the 2021 season in CUSA.
+The other two full SBC members, Georgia Southern and Georgia State, played in the MAC.
+The new associates were Kentucky and South Carolina, which had been single-sport CUSA members since 2005; and West Virginia, which had previously announced that it would move men's soccer from the Mid-American Conference to CUSA in 2022.

-C-USA was then left with only four men's soccer programs for 2022 (Charlotte, FIU, Florida Atlantic, and UAB), with all but FIU set to become full American members in 2023.
-The American accordingly brought all four schools as new men's soccer members for 2022, with FIU remaining an affiliate after the others fully join The American.
+CUSA was then left with only four men's soccer programs for 2022 (Charlotte, FIU, Florida Atlantic, and UAB), with all but FIU set to become full American members in 2023.
+The American accordingly brought all four schools in as new men's soccer members for 2022, with FIU remaining an affiliate after the others fully joined the American.

 Similar changes came to women's swimming & diving, again due in part to SBC expansion.
-Of the schools leaving C-USA for the SBC in 2022, Marshall and Old Dominion sponsor that sport, and incoming American members Florida Atlantic, North Texas, and Rice also sponsor the sport (although Rice fields swimmers only, with no divers).
+Of the schools leaving CUSA for the SBC in 2022, Marshall and Old Dominion sponsor that sport, and incoming American members Florida Atlantic, North Texas, and Rice also sponsor the sport (although Rice fields swimmers only, with no divers).
 The American brought the aforementioned future full members, plus FIU, into its women's swimming & diving league.
-As with men's soccer, FIU will remain a women's swimming & diving affiliate after the other schools fully join The American.
+As with men's soccer, FIU remained a women's swimming & diving affiliate after the other schools fully joined the conference.